COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Experiments

 \subsection{Training}

-All models are trained\footnote{Training of the ViT models was performed using an NVIDIA GeForce RTX 3090 GPU with 24 GB of VRAM, while training of the LLaDA model used an NVIDIA V100 GPU with 32 GB of VRAM.} from scratch using supervised learning.
+All models are trained\footnote{Training of the Vanilla and Grid-TF models was performed using an NVIDIA GeForce RTX 3090 GPU.
+Traiing of PL-TF was performed on NVIDIA A100 GPU.
+Training of LLaDA used an NVIDIA V100 GPU.} from scratch using supervised learning.
 For each experiment, we evaluate and test in-domain (ID) and out-of-domain (OOD) data.
-We aim to train all models as similar as possible to have a fair comparison among them.
-The models are trained for $10$ epochs (except LLaDA for $20$ as on average $50\%$ of the tokens are masked) and we select the best model based on the performance on the validation OOD split before evaluating them on the test sets.
+We aim to train all models as similar as possible for a fairer comparison among them.
+The models are trained for $10$ epochs on the 100K samples (except for LLaDA, which is trained for $20$ epochs, as on average $50\%$ of the tokens are masked).
+We found that neither increasing the number of training steps, nor the number of unique samples improved generalization performance (see Appendix \ref{appendix:cogitao_learning_regime} for more details).

-All models are trained using the AdamW optimizer \citep{Loshchilov_AdamW_2019} with a linear warm-up for 200 steps, followed by cosine learning rate annealing.
+All models are trained using the AdamW optimizer \citep{Loshchilov_AdamW_2019} with a linear warm-up for 200 steps, followed by cosine annealing of the learning rate.
 We use a batch size of 64 for training and 50 for evaluation and testing.
 Further training details for all models are provided in Appendix~\ref{appendix:training_procedure}.